nikosgkontas/Facial-Expression-Recognition/README.md

 ### Citation and Terms of Use
 If you use or reference this repository, please cite the work of the researchers.

-Kanade, T., Cohn, J. F., & Tian, Y. (2000).
-Comprehensive database for facial expression analysis.
-Proceedings Fourth IEEE International Conference on Automatic Face and Gesture Recognition (Cat.
-No. PR00580), 46–53. doi:10.1109/AFGR.2000.840611
+T. Kanade, J. F. Cohn and Yingli Tian, "Comprehensive database for facial expression analysis," Proceedings Fourth IEEE International Conference on Automatic Face and Gesture Recognition (Cat.
+No. PR00580), Grenoble, France, 2000, pp. 46-53, doi: 10.1109/AFGR.2000.840611.

-Lucey, P., Cohn, J. F., Kanade, T., Saragih, J., Ambadar, Z., & Matthews, I. (2010).
-The Extended Cohn-Kanade Dataset (CK+): A complete dataset for action unit and emotion-specified expression.
-2010 IEEE Computer Society Conference on Computer Vision and Pattern Recognition - Workshops, 94–101. doi:10.1109/CVPRW.2010.5543262
+P. Lucey, J. F. Cohn, T. Kanade, J. Saragih, Z. Ambadar and I. Matthews, "The Extended Cohn-Kanade Dataset (CK+): A complete dataset for action unit and emotion-specified expression," 2010 IEEE Computer Society Conference on Computer Vision and Pattern Recognition - Workshops, San Francisco, CA, USA, 2010, pp. 94-101, doi: 10.1109/CVPRW.2010.5543262.

 ### Do’s: